kunwarb/DataScience_FinalProject/README.md

  **--out**: Is the name of the trec_car compatible run file to create.
 Default: query_results.run
  ___

+ ## Description of Primary RanklibQuery Methods and Training
+ Each of these methods score the Top 100 documents obtained by running BM25 on the concatenated section path against the index.
+ For all individual methods, the score from BM25 is added as an additional feature (in addition to those created by the methods) and the weights are trained using RankLib. **The features (including BM25) were normalized by Z-score.**

 #### sdm
 This represents my (hopefully decent) attempt at implementing the SDM model for the paragraphCorpus.
 Stemmed unigrams, bigrams, and windowed bigrams were indexed for 33% of the corpus (could not do more due to space limitations).
 Dirichlet smoothing was used for the language models (to do this, I ran RankLib a bunch of times with different versions of alpha (see KotlinFeatureSelector and the **sdm_alpha** method in ranklib_train) to determine what values of alpha work best).
 The three -gram scores were also waited according to training with RankLib (this is the **sdm_components** method in ranklib_train).